secsome/FA2sp/README.md

 +) Reimplemented tube generation
-+) Support for multi-selection, the detailed usage can be looked up in the document below +) New ExtConfig : MultiSelectionColor = COLORREF, back color of selected tiles
++) Support for multi-selection, the detailed usage can be looked up in the document below +) New ExtConfig : MultiSelectionColor = COLORREF, back color of selected tiles +) Theater order in dropdown is now customizable and theaters can be disabled +) Customizable default option for preview generation for both MP & SP maps +) Customizable waypoint text offset

 ======================= Changes (2021-12-31 RELEASE 1.3.0) ==============================================================================================
 ***) The project now compiles under v143+/std:c++latest, Windows XP may not be able to use this dll